-The Office of Campus Engagement is available to assist you in the process of creating a new student organization.
+The Student Organizations Coordinator or designee is available to assist you in the process of creating a new student organization.
 Upon receipt, the packet will be reviewed in the following order:

-- ✓ The Office of Campus Engagement - ✓ Final reviewer: Dean of Campus Life or Director of Campus Engagement - ✓ Approval will be confirmed at the next scheduled SGA General Assembly.
+- ✓ Student Organizations Coordinator or designee - ✓ Final reviewer: Director of Campus Engagement or designee - ✓ Approval will be confirmed at the next scheduled SGA General Assembly.